 Sports Premium Funding

-P.E. and Sport Premium for Primary Schools
+P.E. and Sports Premium for Primary Schools

 Physical activity has numerous benefits for children and young people's physical health as well as their mental wellbeing, and children who are physically active are happier, more resilient and more trusting of their peers.